 Putting HVAC units on the roof may sound like a good idea, but it causes a build-up of vibration that transfers from the roof into the walls and foundations of the company.

 The HVAC noise often causes a shuddering that creates shaking in lighting fixtures and decorations.
-In the worst case, it can cause pictures and plaques to fall from the wall.
+In the worst case, it can cause pictures and plaques to fall from the wall, which is why HVAC noise control is so important.

 Low-frequency sounds are the cause of the vibrations that can create problems inside the building.
-Air conditioner noise reduction is easy to accomplish with sound absorbing barriers.
+HVAC noise reduction is easy to accomplish with sound absorbing barriers.

 Because the sound is reduced, vibrations never begin, and the problems are eliminated at the source.